Nodulaire/SCA-DPA/README.md

 In addition of the SPA (simple power analysis) we add statistical function to guess sensitive information from power consumption.

 ## AES Encryption
-As wikipedia say:
+As Wikipedia say:
 ```
 'AES (acronym of Advanced Encryption Standard) is a symmetric encryption algorithm.
 The algorithm was developed by two Belgian cryptographer Joan Daemen and Vincent Rijmen.
 AES was designed to be efficient in both hardware and software, and supports a block length of 128 bits and key lengths of 128, 192, and 256 bits.'
 ```

 AES is a standard and widely used.
 Facts that make him very interesting for hackers.

-# AES weakness
+# AES Weakness

-In AES, the plaintext block is first XORed with the primary key and then goes through 10 rounds of processing.
+In AES, the plain text block is first XORed with the primary key and then goes through 10 rounds of processing.
 Each round consist of :
 - SubByte
 - ShiftRow
 - MixColumn